MattyKatos/VXDiscord/README.md

 - `config.json` - Your local configuration (created automatically if missing)

 You can customize:
-- Fix domains for Twitter/X, Instagram, and TikTok (e.g. vxtwitter.com, fxtwitter.com, bibliogram.art, vxtiktok.com, tfxktok.com, tnktok.com, etc)
+- Fix domains for Twitter/X, Instagram, and TikTok
 - Bot activity status and type
 - Auto-update settings (enable/disable, interval, timezone)
 - Database path